CrossRef/event-data-user-guide/event-data-manual.md

 The Entire list contains all DOIs, over 80 million.
 Agents will try to collect data for all of these, but are limited by the size of the list.

-**Note:** Every crawl of a set of DOIs uses a DOI list Artifact ('high', 'medium' or 'entire').
+**Note:** Every crawl of a set of DOIs uses a DOI list Artifact ('high', 'medium' or 'all').
 Therefore, if you get the Artifact that was used for a given Event ID, you can check the list of DOIs that was used as part of the crawl.

 **Note:** DOI list Artifacts are used to generate crawls for certain Agents.
 You may find Events with DOIs that were not part of the list.